Tangier International Zone: Economy and culture

 The initial economic effect of the creation of the International Zone was sharply negative, because the Spanish protectorate authorities discouraged commerce with it and thus Tangier lost most of its traditional hinterland.
 Tangier had handled nineteen percent of Morocco's imports in 1906, but only four percent in 1929.

 With time, however, the service activities favoured by the zone's special status enabled a gradual recovery.
 The Zone had a reputation for tolerance, diversity of culture, religion, and bohemianism.
 It became a tourist hotspot for literary giants and gay men from Western countries.
 Many of the latter were able to live an openly "out" life in the Zone.

 The activity of Tangier as an offshore financial centre and tax haven took off in the postwar period.
 In 1950, there were 85 banks in Tangier, up from 4 in 1900 and 15 in 1939.
 Its practice of banking secrecy was extreme, with effectively no bank licensing, no prudential supervision, no accounting obligations, and no transparency whatsoever about a bank's ownership.
 In some cases, the senior management of a Tangier bank would not even know who the bank's owners were.
 One author wrote that "the authorities of Tangier had pushed to an unequaled degree of perfection the art of non-governing by reciprocal annulment of rival sovereignties.
 They took care, better than elsewhere, of the rigorous application of an almost total non-taxation".

 In the years leading up to the First World War, Tangier had a population of about 40,000, about half Muslim, a quarter Jewish, and a quarter European Christians.
-By 1956, Tangier had a population of around 40,000 Muslims, 31,000 Christians, and 15,000 Jews.
+By 1956, the population had more than doubled, comprising around 40,000 Muslims, 31,000 Christians, and 15,000 Jews.